Skip to main content

 Advanced usage

-For more advanced usage, you can increase the limit on how many sources to retrieve and provide multiple values to each of the filtering parameters.
-For example, to retrieve 100 sources from the United States and Canada with a source rank of 1 and a retention period of 5 years or full history, you can use the following code:
+For more advanced usage, in the Python SDK you can increase the limit on how many sources to retrieve and provide multiple values to each of the filtering parameters.
+For example, to retrieve 100 sources from the United States and Canada with a source rank of 1 and 2 and a retention period of 5 years or full history, you can use the following code:

 Advanced usage